 All personal data collected through the website is protected by the procedures published in Portuguese legislation (Law 67/98 de 26, October 26, complying with European Regulations (EU) 2016/679 of the European Parliament and of the Council, dated from April 27th, 2016.

-7. Transmission of personal data
+8. Transmission of personal data

 MindProber does not transfer personal data to recipients outside the company.

-8. Confidentiality of Processing
+9. Confidentiality of Processing

 All data processed in MindProber, including, but not limited to Personal Data is subject to strict data secrecy.
-Employees should access the data on a need to know basis and the extent to which they access the data is stipulated within the functional description for their role and responsibilities.
+Employees should access the data on a need-to-know basis and the extent to which they access the data is stipulated within the functional description for their role and responsibilities.
 Any unauthorized processing of data is strictly forbidden.

-9. Data Processing Security and Audit
+10. Data Processing Security and Audit

 Data (including, but not limited to, Personal Data) must be protected from external or internal unauthorized access.
 Data processing security concerns should be present at every stage of IT development and the planning of every internal or external operational procedures.

-MindProber’s performance on data security the responsibility of the CTO.
+MindProber’s performance on data security is the responsibility of the CTO.
 MindProber clients may have audit rights when appropriate.
 External data protection audits may be made available when appropriate.

-10. Data Protection Incidents
+11. Data Protection Incidents

-All employees must inform their DPO, manager, or the CEO immediately about cases of violations of this Data Protection Policy or other regulations on the protection of Personal Data, and the procedures of management crisis should be activated, according to MindProberIncident Management Manual.
+All employees must inform the CTO or the CEO immediately about cases of violations of this Data Protection Policy or other regulations on the protection of Personal Data, and the procedures of management crisis should be activated, according to the Incident Management Manual.

-11. Responsibilities and Sanctions
+12. Responsibilities and Sanctions